We can help you save on tickets, tours, and hotels. If you purchase through some of the links below, we may be compensated. Our editorial guidelines.

 Gray whale season typically ends in mid or late April, although there is some variation from one season to the next.
 If you’re in San Diego at the beginning of the month, you could try your best to see the whales in action before their 10,000-mile migration between Alaska and Baja California ends.

-You’ll have to join a whale watching tour as the whales will be returning to Alaska with their babies when they swim further from shore.
+You’ll have to join a whale watching tour, as the whales will return to Alaska with their babies when they swim further from shore.

 Visit the Flower Fields at Carlsbad Ranch